davidsantiago/configleaf/README.md

 ## News

+* Version 0.4.3
+  * Minor update to also add configleaf itself to dependencies, fixes similar bugs.

 * Version 0.4.2
   * Minor update to automatically add leiningen-core to dependencies, fixes certain tasks were hooked but ran in project.